bpzoran/gadapt/README.md

 - *"avg_cost"* - The optimisation exit is triggered when the average cost of the upper half of the population is not improved in the specified number of generations
 - *"min_cost"* - The optimisation exit is triggered when the minimal cost in the population is not improved in the specified number of generations
 - *"requested"* - The optimisation exit is triggered when the requested value reached
+- *"generations"* - The optimisation exit requested number of generations defined by "number_of_generations" parameter is reached

 **max_attempt_no**=*2* - This parameter only takes place when *exit_check* has value *"avg_cost"* or *"min_cost"*.
 It determines the number of generations in which there is no improvement in the average/minimal cost.

 **requested_cost**=*sys.float_info.max* - This parameter only takes place when *exit_check* has value *"requested"*.
 It determines the requested value which causes the exit from the genetic algorithm

+**number_of_generations**=*200* - This parameter only takes place when exit_check has value “generations”.
+It determines the number of generations after which the genetic algorithm exits

 **timeout**=*120* - A number of seconds after which the genetic algorithm optimisation will exit, regardless of whether *exit_check* criteria is reached.